 Our inaugural prize last year saw Lucy Kissick win with her debut novel Plutoshine.
 After being shortlisted for the prize, Kissick signed as a client with literary agent Julie Crisp of Julie Crisp Literary Agency.

-We will announce our shortlist in mid-July and announce the winner in early August.
+We will announce our shortlist in mid-July and announce the winner in late August.*

 (Please note that this description does not need to be 200 words.
 We are also not looking for writing 'credentials' or steadfast justification, but simply how this prize speaks to you.)

 Five shortlisted entries will be announced, and each writer will also receive a copy of one of our latest Yearbooks, W&A Writing Guides, as well as a year's free subscription to The Society of Authors.